-What are the Risks, Consequences and Alternatives associated with you having a Preputioplasty?
+What are the Risks and Consequences of having a Preputioplasty?

 Bruising and swelling of the penis which may last a few days.
 Most operations are straightforward; however as with any surgical procedure, there is some chance of side-effects or complications such as: Bleeding from the wound site but is usually minimal and settles quickly.
 Infection can occur and is usually mild but can be potentially serious (less than 1% of patients).
-Infection which may require antibiotics and medicated honey dressing/gel.
+An infection, which may require antibiotics and medicated honey dressing/gel.
 Tenderness of the scar at the site of your frenulum.
-Dissatisfaction with the cosmetic result.
-Failure to improve your symptoms which may result in the need for full circumcision Redo operation or full circumcision: 25% foreskin becoming tight again due to scarring.
+Dissatisfaction can occur with the cosmetic result.
+Failure to improve your symptoms which may result in the need for a full circumcision redo operation or full circumcision: 25% foreskin becoming tight again due to scarring.

 Best alternative for tight foreskin is circumcision.